 (b) As used in OAR 340 division 218 means an Oregon Title V Operating Permit established under OAR 340-218-0090.

-(60) "Generic PSEL" means the levels for the pollutants listed in Table 5.
+(68) "Generic PSEL" means the levels for the pollutants listed below in tons per year except as noted:

-NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in Table 5.
-Baseline emission rate and netting basis do not apply to pollutants at sources using generic PSELs.
+(a) Greenhouse Gases (CO2e) 74,000

+(b) CO 99

+(c) NOx 39

+(d) SO2 39

+(e) VOC 39

+(f) PM 24

+(g) PM10 (except Medford AQMA) 14

+(h) PM10 (Medford AQMA) 4.5 [49 lbs/day]

+(i) PM2.5 9

+(j) Lead 0.5

+(k) Fluorides 2

+(l) Sulfuric Acid Mist 6

+(m) Hydrogen Sulfide 9

+(n) Total Reduced Sulfur (including

+hydrogen sulfide) 9

+(o) Reduced Sulfur 9

+(p) Municipal waste combustor organics

+(Dioxin and furans) 0.0000030

+(q) Municipal waste combustor metals 14

+(r) Municipal waste combustor acid gases 39

+(s) Municipal solid waste landfill gases 49

+(t) Single HAP 9

+(u) Combined HAPs (aggregate) 24

-(61)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+(69)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Each gas is also individually a greenhouse gas.

 (b) The definition of greenhouse gases in subsection (a) of this section does not include, for purposes of division 216, 218, and 224, carbon dioxide emissions from the combustion or decomposition of biomass except to the extent required by federal law.

+(70) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.

+(71) "Hardboard" means a flat panel made from wood that has been reduced to basic wood fibers and bonded by adhesive properties under pressure.

+(72) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.

+(73) "Indian Governing Body" means the governing body of any tribe, band, or group of Indians subject to the jurisdiction of the United States and recognized by the United States as possessing power of self-government.

+(74) "Indian Reservation" means any federally recognized reservation established by Treaty, Agreement, Executive Order, or Act of Congress.

-(62) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.
-(63) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.
-(64) "Inherent process equipment" means equipment that is necessary for the proper or safe functioning of the process, or material recovery equipment that the owner or operator documents is installed and operated primarily for purposes other than compliance with air pollution regulations.
+(75) "Inherent process equipment" means equipment that is necessary for the proper or safe functioning of the process, or material recovery equipment that the owner or operator documents is installed and operated primarily for purposes other than compliance with air pollution regulations.
 Equipment that must be operated at an efficiency higher than that achieved during normal process operations in order to comply with the applicable emission limitation or standard is not inherent process equipment.
 For the purposes of OAR 340-212-0200 through 340-212-0280, inherent process equipment is not considered a control device.

-(65) "Insignificant Activity" means an activity or emission that DEQ has designated as categorically insignificant, or that meets the criteria of aggregate insignificant emissions.
+(76) "Insignificant Activity" means an activity or emission that DEQ has designated as categorically insignificant, or that meets the criteria of aggregate insignificant emissions.